CesarIgnacio/me/README.md

 ## Education

+####- COOP Careers - Data Analytics Apprentice - June 2024

+Engaged in a 16-week apprenticeship program, acquiring expertise in data cleaning, transformation, analysis, and visualization using SQL, Python, and Tableau, alongside continuous professional development.
+200 hours of instruction time with a hands-on mastery of data tools, communication training, networking, and client work with actual companies.

+####- City University of New York, Brooklyn College Computer Science	- May 2023

+Relevant coursework: Python, R, Web Application Development, Data Structures, Databases.

-BS in Computer Science, CUNY Brooklyn College, Brooklyn, NY – May 2023
+####- BS in Computer Science, CUNY Brooklyn College, Brooklyn, NY – May 2023

-Transferred from New Mexico State University/Doña Ana Community College in Las Cruces, NM

 ## Skills